Every man is king of his family.

 (Feminism) "Male chauvinists like you belong in the dustbin of history with all the other misogynists."

 Parenting is a fact of nature.
 Both parents lead and nurture their offspring, who follow and feed from their parents, but in species that resemble ourselves (1) fathers especially lead and (2) mothers especially nurture.
 We should refine but not repress these instincts.
 Such considerations, with androcracy, support my belief in the principle that each man is the proper king of his family.
 See Fatherhood.

-Animal nurture initiates the young into the instinctive behaviour patterns orientated to survival, but human parents should initiate their wards into the wider field of human culture.
+Animal nurture initiates the young into the instinctive behaviour patterns orientated to survival, but human parents should initiate them into the wider field of human culture.

-With all of the above in mind, I believe the human family to consist of a man, his wife (if any), their wards (if any), and his other womenfolk (if any).
+With all of the above in mind, I believe the human family to consist of a man, his wife (if any), their wards (if any), and his other dependants (if any).